 - Walkable context and sense of community location within an area which is in walking distance of services and amenities is essential.
-Sense of community is created through shared community space, either within or in close proximity to the development. - Transitional density The Missing Middle Market offers an opportunity to create housing at densities which fall between traditional single family and multiple family.
+Sense of community is created through shared community space, either within or in close proximity to the - Transitional density The Missing Middle Market offers an opportunity to create housing at densities which fall between traditional single family and multiple family.
 Introducing a mixture of design and styles can reduce the perception of density. - Smaller, well designed units Combined with smaller footprints, there is a strong emphasis on quality and efficient use of space. - De-emphasizing parking Providing too much parking on-site defeats many of the efficiencies to be achieved.
-Again, location in a walkable environment, preferably near transit, can reduce the need for on-street parking.
+Again, location in a walkable the need for on-street parking.